sunshineo/jcheck/README.md

         }
     }
 }
-// Field2 is string 'a' or 'b' const condition5JSON = {
+// Field2 is string 'a' or starts with b/B
+const condition5JSON = {
     field: {
         fieldName: 'field2',